What Is the J-51 Tax Abatement?

-The J-51 tax abatement is an exclusive tax benefit given to some building owners.
+The J-51 tax abatement is an exclusive tax benefit given to some building owners in New York City.
 To be eligible for this benefit, you must have renovated your structure or plan to convert an industrial or commercial structure into a residential building.

 A J-51 abatement is a form of tax exemption that freezes the assessed value of your structure at the level before you started construction.
 It also decreases your property tax on a dollar for dollar basis.

 Overall, J-51 tax abatements reduce the assessed taxable value of your property while reducing the actual property tax on a dollar to dollar basis.

 How Long Is a J-51 Tax Abatement?

 According to HDP, here's what you enjoy when your property is granted J-51 tax abatement: